MicrosoftDocs/power-automate-docs/articles/create-business-process-flow.md

 - **Stage Category**.
 A category lets you group stages by a type of action.
 It is useful for reports that will group records by the stage they are in.
 The options for the stage category come from the Stage Category global option set.
 You can add additional options to this global option set and change the labels of existing options if you want.
 You can also delete these options if you wish, but we recommend that you keep the existing options.
 You won’t be able to add the exact same option back if you delete it.
 If you don’t want them to be used, change the label to ”Do not use”.

 - **Relationship**.
-Enter a relationship when the preceding stage in the process is based on a different entity.
+Enter a relationship when the preceding stage in the process is based on a different table.
 For the stage currently being defined, choose **Select relationships** to identify a relationship to use when moving between the two stages.
 It is recommended you select a relationship for the following benefits:

     -   Relationships often have column maps defined that automatically carry over data between records, minimizing data entry.